LinaLtu/social-network/README.md

 - upload a picture, add and edit their bio,

-- send friend requests to other users, accept receivedfriend requests or terminate an existing friendship,
+- send friend requests to other users, accept received friend requests or terminate an existing friendship,

 - see online users,